 I was born in Poland during communism in the 80s... food rations, bread lines and all.
-My father who was in his early 20s at the time was arrested for importing and selling corn...(yep corn).
+My father who was in his early 20s at the time was arrested for importing and selling corn (yes corn).
 Running a business was a big "no no" in those times.

-When I was 6 we escaped that world & immigrated to Canada, landing in Toronto, Ontario.
-We came with a few suitcases and a few hundred dollars.
-My father was a trained master mechanic but without a word of English the only work he could find was sweeping the floors of an Audi dealership.
-He eventually learned the language by picking up car parts for other mechanics at the service counter.
+When I was 6 we escaped that world & immigrated to Canada, landing in Toronto; where we arrived with a few suitcases and even fewer dollars.
+My father was a master mechanic but without a word of English the only work he could find was sweeping the floors of an Audi dealership.
+He learned the language by picking up car parts for other mechanics at the service counter.
+He found a way.
 My mother, a brilliant woman was finishing her studies in medicine when we made the move to Canada.
 Her qualifications didn't transfer so she took any work she could while adjusting to a new culture and pushing for recognition in her trade in a new country.
+She found a way.

 With those experiences serving as a backdrop the entrepreneurial bug bit me hard early in life.
 I knew it as a little boy that if I wanted to accomplish anything in life it was up to me.